hasuf/docker-dev-android/README.md

                 $ id -g
                 1048

         Replace the 1000 and 600 with your own group id and user id, respectively. eg (from the above example):

                 RUN groupadd -g 1048 devuser
                 RUN useradd -g 1048 -u 681  -ms /bin/bash devuser

         Once this is done, anytime you edit files in the container, you'll by default have the same ownership as your normal user outside the container.

-      1. **DEVDIR.** Determine where, on your filesystem, you want to designate the dev user's home directory. eg, if you may want to designate `/home/myaccount/work` as your android development path. **NOTE that the path must already exist.**
+      1. **DEVDIR.** Determine where, on your filesystem, you want to designate the dev user's home directory. eg, if you may want to designate `/home/myaccount/work` as your android development path.
+This results in the ability to persist data between your local environment and the container. **NOTE that the path must already exist.**

+   1. Give you permission for the containerized GUIs to access your X server:

+                $ xhost +local:

+      (You might want to consider adding that to your .bashrc file.)

    1. Launch Vagrant.
 The Vagrantfile requires setting that the DEVDIR be passed as an environment variable.
 If DEVDIR is not set, you'll get an error.

       You can do this:

                 sudo DEVDIR=/home/myaccount/work vagrant up

       Or, you can set up the environment variable in your .bashrc file, for instance:

                 # set up DEVDIR for dev-android setup
                 export DEVDIR=/home/myaccount/work

-       And then your can just run the following:
+      And then you can just run the following:

-                vagrant up
+                sudo vagrant up

 Quick User Guide